- Chart

 Threats

-- Changes in government reimbursement policies
+- Changes in healthcare regulations and reimbursement rates.

-- Increased competition from other REITs and private investors
+- Increased competition from other REITs and private investors.

 Competitors and Market Share